gramineproject/graphene/Documentation/devel/performance.rst

 you must use an older machine (Skylake, Caby Lake, Mehlow), you should be aware that they have severe SGX-hardware limitations.
 In particular:

-#.
-EPC size.
-You can think of EPC as a physical cache (just like L3 cache) for
+#. :term:`EPC` size.
+You can think of EPC as a physical cache (just like L3
-   enclave pages.
+   cache) for enclave pages.
 On all currently available machines, EPC is only 128-256MB in size.
 This means that if the application has a working set size of more than 100-200MB, enclave pages will be evicted from EPC into RAM.
    Eviction of enclave pages (also called EPC swapping or paging) is a very expensive hardware operation.
 Some applications have a working set size of MBs/GBs of data, so performance will be significantly impaired.

 #.
 RDTSC/RDTSCP instructions.
 These instructions are forbidden to execute in an
    SGX enclave on older machines.
 Unfortunately, many applications and runtimes